 An audit generally involves the following:

 - On arrival, the auditors will identify themselves and let you know how long the audit will last.
-The audit will generally last no more than one week.

 - The auditors will ask you questions about your book-keeping and how your business operates.

 - The auditors will examine your books and records, to validate your records against customs declarations.

 - If adjustments are required, these will be discussed with you and you will also be notified in writing.

 - If discrepancies are identified in your control systems the auditor will outline the issues and discuss proposals to correct them.